 We take pre-orders through the winter, then, depending on the weather, hop rhizomes are harvested in mid-late April and ship on a Monday in late April or early May.
 We’ll send out a notification of anticipated shipping dates when harvest is underway, at which point, an alternate ship date can be arranged if you will be away.
 You will receive tracking information when your order ships, if you have selected Canada Post Expedited (highly recommended) or Xpresspost.
 If you haven’t heard from us, it’s because rhizome harvest hasn’t begun, or because harvest is not far enough along for shipping dates to have been set.

-With some basic horticultural knowledge (see “Rhizome Planting Tips” page), in the right areas (see FAQ: Can I grow hops where I live?), most varieties are easy to grow, even though disease resistence and vigour vary somewhat.
+With some basic horticultural knowledge (see “Rhizome Planting Tips” page), in the right areas (see FAQ: Can I grow hops where I live?), most varieties are easy to grow, even though disease resistance and vigour vary somewhat.
 So we always recommend that people grow what they want to brew with, or talk to the brewers they are growing for!
-For good information on varieties, see the Hop Union varieties page.

 Throughout the winter and early spring, stock levels are only estimates of what will be harvested, and many varieties “sell out” through pre-orders.
 Contact us if you are interested in a variety that is sold out, so that we can notify you, if, at harvest time, additional supply becomes available, since it will be posted online at that time.
 You can always order whatever is available now, and add to your order later (see How do I add to my existing order? in the FAQ).
-However, since we cannot guarantee that more supply will become available, we recommend ordering early (beginning in January), or looking here for reference alternative varieties.
+However, since we cannot guarantee that more supply will become available, we recommend ordering early (beginning in January).

 If you’ve got well-drained soil with a roughly neutral, or very slightly alkaline pH, 120 frost free days in your growing season, and you are between 35 and 55 degrees latitude, you should be able to grow hops.